The Robert Koch Institute

 Tasks and Aims

-The Robert Koch Institute (RKI) is the government’s central scientific institution the field of biomedicine.
+The Robert Koch Institute (RKI) is the government’s central scientific institution in the field of biomedicine.
 It is one of the most important bodies for the safeguarding of public health in Germany.

 Its tasks are: